-Front Ensemble Instructor, Arranger for Muchachos Drum and Bugle CorpsDecember 2012 to Present (over 4 years)
+Front Ensemble Instructor, Arranger for Muchachos Drum and Bugle CorpsDecember 2012 to Present (about 5 years)

 I provide personalized instruction to the front ensemble section of the Drum Corps, which contains keyboard percussion instruments, as well as various auxiliary percussion.
 This instruction includes technique breakdown, musicianship, ensemble timing and logistics.

 Percussion Coordinator, Instructor, Arranger for Reading Memorial High SchoolJanuary 2010 to Present (over 7 years)